lmataa/aerr_presentation/presentation/presentation.md

 # Foundational Proof-Carrying Code: Logic

-They chose higher+order logic with some arithmetic axioms, and implement the specifications using the Twelf language.
+They chose higher-order logic with some arithmetic axioms, and implement the specifications using the Twelf language.

 # Foundational Proof-Carrying Code: Architecture